Irving's 27 points, 18 assists leads Celtics past Raptors | New Country 923

+“He’s been in this situation, been there with me, where I’ve been the young guy, been the 22-year-old kid, wanting everything, wanting everything right now,” Irving said.

+“The responsibility of being the best player in the world and leading a team is something that’s not meant for many people.
+And Bron was one of those guys that came to Cleveland and tried to really show us what it’s like to win a championship.
+And it was hard for him.
+Sometimes getting the most out of the group is not the easiest thing in the world.
+Fewer are meant for it or chosen for it.
+And I felt like the best person to call was him.”

-Al Horford scored 24 and Jayson Tatum had 16 points with 10 rebounds for Boston, which returned home after losing three straight on the road.
+Al Horford scored 24 and Jayson Tatum had 16 points and 10 rebounds for Boston, which returned home after losing three straight on the road.

-Kawhi Leonard scored 33 points and Serge Ibaka had 22 with 10 rebounds for the Raptors, who had won five in a row heading into the matchup of two teams that consider themselves the heir to LeBron James’ Cavaliers as the best team in the East.
+Kawhi Leonard scored 33 points and Serge Ibaka had 22 points and 10 rebounds for the Raptors, who had won five in a row heading into the matchup of two teams that consider themselves the heir to James’ Cavaliers as the best team in the East.
+Toronto (33-13) fell percentage points behind Milwaukee (32-12) for the best records in the NBA.

+“For the most part this year, when we’ve had a really tough team we’ve responded,” said Gordon Hayward, who scored 18 points off the bench.
+“But we haven’t played like that every single night.”

 Toronto led 104-100 after Leonard’s three-point play with 4:22 left before Boston scored 17 of the next 19 points.
 Tatum had a three-point play and then a 3-pointer to give Boston a 106-104 lead, before Toronto tied it.